hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: Executioner’s Square

 By Nick Kyme and Andy Hall
-One of the oldest places in Mordheim, Executioner’s Square was named for obvious reasons, the daily executions were a crowd puller making the area busy and surrounding businesses successful.
+One of the oldest places in Hammerheim, Executioner’s Square was named for obvious reasons, the daily executions were a crowd puller making the area busy and surrounding businesses successful.
 Now the gallows and chopping block stand deserted amongst the rubble.
-Since Mordheim’s downfall the many victims of Executioner’s square – the guilty and innocent alike - have returned as restless spirits eager to scream their anger at all who pass or linger.
+Since Hammerheim’s downfall the many victims of Executioner’s square – the guilty and innocent alike - have returned as restless spirits eager to scream their anger at all who pass or linger.